mapcrafter/mapcrafter/docs/using_mapcrafter.rst

 .. cmdoption:: -b, --batch

-    This option deactivates the animated progress bar.
-This is useful if you let the renderer run with a cronjob and pipe the output into a log file.
+    This option deactivates the animated progress bar and enables the progress logger instead as terminal output.
+It is also automatically enabled if the output is not connected to a tty (piped to a file for example).

 Renderer options
 ----------------